macroing/CEL4J/README.md

 CEL4J - Version 0.5.5
 =====================
 CEL4J is a Code Engineering Library for Java.
-It provides functionality for JSON, Java and PHP.
+It provides functionality for Java, JSON and PHP.

 Getting Started
 ---------------